Please select your state to view information that is specific to you.

 Three months after the inclusion in the ASX 300 index, Slater and Gordon enters the S and P/ASX200 index, reflecting continued investor confidence in the growth strategy adopted by the company since listing in 2007.

-February 2014 –New Zealand bank fees class action extended
+February 2014, Slater and Gordon extends NZ bank fees class action

 Slater and Gordon extends the New Zealand (NZ) bank fees class action to include NZ banks Westpac, BNZ and ASB as part of legal action against unfair penalty fees.
 Legal action against ANZ was announced in June 2013.
 Slater and Gordon partners with NZ lawyer Andrew Hooker, who leads the Fair Play on Fees class action.